 And now, a little over the eight year anniversary of her father’s passing, Rain believes it more important than ever to remain vocal.
 “MS is not something we have to keep silent, or should have to be afraid of in our work environments.
 It should be something that’s on the front lines as with any other disease.
 I wish we heard about it all the time so it’s not such a big secret.”

-For those who missed the article I posted on examiner.com back in December, click here to learn about the defining moment when Rain realized the seriousness of her father’s illness.
+For those who missed the article I posted on examiner.com back in December, click (Examiner.com is no longer in operation) to learn about the defining moment when Rain realized the seriousness of her father’s illness.
 And you can get additional information about Rain Pryor, including show and contact information, at www.rainpryor.com.

-Check out the next MMT MS Awareness Week piece on Wednesday, featuring legendary songstress Jennifer Holliday, and help us raise funds for the Philly Walk MS campaign by clicking the logo at the top right of this page or click here.
+Check out the next MMT MS Awareness Week piece on Wednesday, featuring legendary songstress Jennifer Holliday, and help us raise funds for the Philly Walk MS campaign by clicking here.

 Until next thought family, Thomasena